ssb214/spatialfinal2021/README.md

 HOLC_full_macon: Census tract + HOLC data, only census tracts in Macon with HOLC data
 HOLC_full_savannah: Census tract + HOLC data, only census tracts in Savannah with HOLC data

 Data convention HOLC_map_cityname will be used to create datasets with extra census tracts for mapping purposes.
-Need to still figure out how we want to present those maps.

 # Analysis Plan